-A Dallas Park and Recreation Department employee skillfully mows the turf at Arcadia Park.
+Dallas Park Maintenance and Operations employees skillfully mow parks accross the City on a regular schedule.
 When continuous heavy rainfall saturates park land, this task becomes exacerbated even after the rains cease.
 Saturated turf conditions cannot not withstand the weight of the heavy mowing equipment without causing ruts and other damages to the grounds and equipment.
 Because several parks are located within a flood plain, many of the mowing crews are be redirected to assist with flood and storm debris removal to make parks safe and accessible.
 In some instances, mowing may be hindered due to the collection of debris on the turf in many parks.
 To further add issue, grass grows faster after receiving abundant rainfall.
 This means the grass can be very tall by the time crews are able to return to mowing operations which requires mowing at a slower rate in addition to having to make multiple passes over the thick turf to prevent clumping.

 During normal circumstances, parks are scheduled for a 10-day average mowing cycle during the growing season months from March thru the end of November.